kitchell/DeepLearningTutorial_LBspectrum/keras_basics.md

 3. The **metrics** we want to evaluate the model on.
 This is not used to train the model, but gets printed out as it trains.
 [Here is a list of the available metrics](https://keras.io/metrics/).
 The most common is:
 * accuracy

+## Choices to be made when fitting the model
+The fitting step trains the model on the input data.
+For this step we need to select a few options.

+1. **epochs** - this is the number of times the model is exposed to the training set.
+At each iteration the optimizer tries to adjust the weights so that the loss function is minimized

+2. **batch_size** - This is the number of training instances observed before the optimizer performs a weght update.